bengrunfeld/study-notes/c.md

 `<math.h>` – Math functions

-##Compiling Across Mulptiple
+##Compiling Across Multiple Files

 There must be only one definition of an external variable among all the files that make up the source program; other files may contain extern declarations to access it.
 (There may also be extern declarations in the file containing the definition.)
 Array sizes must be specified with the definition, but are optional with an extern declaration.

 Initialization of an external variable goes only with the definition.

 Suppose that the three functions are stored in three files called main.c, getline.c, and strindex.c.
-Then the commanddeclarations and statements64￼ cc main.c getline.c strindex.ccompiles the three files, placing the resulting object code in files main.o, getline.o, and strindex.o, then loads them all into an executable file called a.out.
+Then the commanddeclarations and statements cc main.c getline.c strindex.c compiles the three files, placing the resulting object code in files main.o, getline.o, and strindex.o, then loads them all into an executable file called a.out.
 If there is an error, say in main.c, the file can be recompiled by itself and the result loaded with the previous object files, with the command

 ##Functions

-*Functions can be defined in any order, in one source file or several, although no file can be split between files.* (Not sure.)
+Functions can be defined in any order, in one source file or several, although no function can be split between files.

 Functions must be declared before main.